Not Set

 History

-The S.S.
+The merchant steamship S.S.
 Persier began life in June 1918 as the War Buffalo, built in Newcastle by the Northumberland Ship Building Company.
-A 122m (400ft) long World War 1 British Standard Class B ship with a beam of 15.9m (52.3ft), she drew 5228 tons and had a 517hp triple expansion steam engine fed by three boilers.
-The ship was later sold to the Belgium Maritime Company where she was renamed Persier, making 74 voyages between 1918 and 1939.
+A 122m (400ft) long World War 1 British Standard Class B ship of 5228 tons.
+War Buffalo arrived just as the First World War ended.
+The ship remained in Government ownership, managed by Rankin Gilmour & Co., in Liverpool, and she made at least one trip across the Atlantic.
+War Buffalo was sold to Lloyd Royal Belge SA in 1919, where she was renamed Persier

-Her final voyage began on the 8th February 1945, leaving Cardiff with convoy BTC65.
+Her final voyage began on the 8th February 1945, now patched up and safe to travel, leaving Cardiff with convoy BTC65 heading for Antwerp.
 Her master was E.S.
-Mathieu, she had a crew of 64 and a cargo of foodstuffs bound for Belgium including 2200 tons of soap, also on board was the convoy Commodore Edmund Wood and his three signalmen.
-The ship was armed with five 20mm Oerlikon anti-aircraft guns and one 4in. gun on her stern and she carried two British and five Belgian DEMS crew to man them.
+Mathieu; she had a crew of 64 and a cargo of food and 2200 tons of soap.
+Also on board was the convoy Commodore Edmund Wood and three British signalmen.
+The ship was armed with five 20mm Oerlikon anti-aircraft guns and one 4in. gun on her stern, and she carried two British and five Belgian DEMS crews to man them.

-The convoy was heavily delayed by the weather and did not reach the Eddystone until the 11th February, with ten ships spread over 10 miles of sea with a corvette in the lead and the Persier in the stern.
+The convoy was delayed by the weather and did not reach the Eddystone until the 11th February, with ships spread over 10 miles of sea, with Flower class corvette HMCS Algoma in the lead.
 Nearby was the type VIIC/41 U-Boat U-1017 under the command of Oberleutnant Riecken.
-At 17:20 the wind was blowing force 7-8 and the Persier was making 7 knots through big seas when the Commodore received a report that a periscope had been sighted, an explosion away from the convoy off to port was then thought to be a prematurely exploding torpedo.
-A second torpedo missed the stern of the Persier but at 17:25 a third one struck hold No# 2 on the port side, No 2 hatchway was stove in and she quickly developed a list to port.
+At 5:20 pm, the wind was blowing westerly force 7 gusting 8, and the Persier was making 7 knots through big seas when the Commodore received a report that a periscope had been sighted.
+An explosion away from the convoy off to port was then thought to be a prematurely exploding torpedo.
+A second torpedo missed the stern of the Persier, but five minutes later, a third struck hold No. 2 on the port side.
+Persier started taking on water, and she quickly developed a list to port.

-The ship remained afloat but appeared to be sinking, darkness was coming on, the weather was bad and all her lights had failed, so the captain and crew abandoned ship at 18:25.
-However a faulty valve caused the engines to restart, turning the huge propeller causing damage to two of her lifeboats that were under her stern.
-The valve was secured but a nearby depth charge from the HMS Cornelian set the engine running again.
-The survivors were rescued by the ships Bunker Force, HMS Cornelian and SS Gem but twenty people were lost including Commodore Wood.
-The Persier continued towards shore despite the damage and disappeared into the darkness, tugs searched for her but she was not to be found.
+The ship remained afloat but appeared to be sinking.
+Darkness was coming on, the weather was bad, and all her lights had failed, so the captain and crew abandoned ship at 6;25pm.
+However, a faulty valve caused her steam engine to restart, turning the huge propeller, causing damage to two of her lifeboats that were now under her stern.
+The survivors were rescued by the ships Birker Force, HMS Cornelian and Gem, but twenty people were lost, including Commodore Wood.
+They lost sight of the abandoned Persier as she drifted downwind in the darkness.
+Rescue tugs searched for her, but she was not to be found.

 Position GPS: 50° 17.095 N, 003° 58.120 W